-- Master Codes are listed to indicate current skill levels and are used to assist in determining ESY services.
-The following codes are the only ones that should be used on the Progress Report: - 0 = Regression, 1 = Maintained, or 2 = Recouped (Retained). - ➤ Progress Codes are listed to indicate the progress a student is making towards achieving their goals on the IEP and assist in determining ESY services.
-The following codes are the only ones that should be used on the Progress Report: - P = Progress Sufficient, A = Achieved, IP = Insufficient Progress, or NA = Not Applicable.
+Master Codes are listed to indicate current skill levels and are used to assist in determining ESY services.
+The following codes are the only ones that should be used in the Progress Report:

+0 = Regression 1 = Maintained 2 = Recouped or Retained 0 = Regression 1 = Maintained 2 = Recouped or Retained

+Progress Codes are listed to indicate the progress a student is making towards achieving their goals on the IEP and assist in determining ESY services.
+The following codes are the only ones that should be used on the Progress Report: